 The above description was not just a story to entertain you.
 It obviously, is an answer to your question why you should take this test.
-It is important for not only war veterans but also for other adults who could not complete their education in time for some reasons and are still unemployed.
+It is important for not only war veterans but also for other adults who could not complete their education in time for some reason and are still unemployed.

-The test comprises five test sections that includes Language Arts, Reading; Language Arts, Writing Part I and Part II; Mathematics, Social Studies and Science.
+The test comprises five test sections that include Language Arts, Reading; Language Arts, Writing Part I and Part II; Mathematics, Social Studies and Science.
 The Language Arts, Reading test section contains 40 questions.
-It is of 65 minutes duration.
+It is of 65 minutes' duration.
 Besides, Writing Part I of the Language Arts comprises 50 questions and the total time allotted to complete this test section is 75 minutes.
 In addition, the Mathematics test section contains 50 questions that are to be completed in 90 minutes.
 Both Social Studies and Science test sections comprise 50 questions each and are to be completed in 70 minutes and 80 minutes respectively.
 Your score is reported in the form of a national percentile.
-Suppose that you have attained a national percentile of 63, it means you have performed better than 63 per cent of the graduating high school seniors.
+Suppose you have attained a national percentile of 63, it means you have performed better than 63 per cent of the graduating high school seniors.
 Thus, you have passed the exam and have become eligible to get a high school diploma.

 How can you take the GED Test?